peterston-e/Playwright-100-Coverage-of-a-simple-weather-APP/README.md

 ## Contributing

-If you would like to contribute to the UI in any way please make a pull request and I will consider the changes.
+If you would like to contribute to the Project in any way please make a pull request and I will consider the changes.
 The app is using Tailwind CSS and you can get started modifying the `src/app/page.tsx` classes.

+If you spot any flakey tests, raise an issue and suggest changes or fix the problem and make a pull request explaining your reasons and code.

 To learn more about Playwright, Tailwind, Next.js and React, take a look at the following resources: